Alberto Zorsi's Italian KR2S

 Rob Schmitt has posted a KR2S Pilot Operating Handbook, provided as a template for others to use.

-There's a Word document that details KR accidents listed in the FAA's database, at http://www.n56ml.com/KRaccidents.doc , although it is several years old and use an update.
+There's a Word document that details KR accidents listed in the FAA's database, at http://www.n56ml.com/KRaccidents.doc , although it is several years old and could use an update.

-There is also a "CorvAircraft" list devoted to the Corvair engines in aircraft.
-You may subscribe by visiting http://mylist.net/listinfo/corvaircraft and subscribing online, or simply by sending an email to corvaircraft-join@mylist.net. .
 There are several Corvair experts on the list, and experimenters who are flying behind Corvairs in KRs, Pietpenpols, Zeniths, and Sonex's (Cleanex), and working to install them in several other homebuilt aircraft.

 Suppliers of KR parts: